Cruising to America’s National Parks- Hawaii Ports of Call

 Honolulu Hawaii (Oahu)

-Honolulu is on the south side of Oahu and is the capitol of Hawaii.
+Honolulu is on the south side of Oahu and is the capital of Hawaii.
 The Waikiki neighborhood is the center of dining, nightlife, and shopping.
-It is also known for its iconic crescent-shaped beach with palm trees, high rise hotels and Diamond Head crater in the distance.
+It is also known for its iconic crescent-shaped beach with palm trees, high rise hotels, and Diamond Head crater in the distance.
 The famous North Shore brings big wave surfers in search of their next ride!

 World War 2- Valor of the Pacific National Historic Site is home to the USS Arizona.
 Our trip to this memorial sent shivers down my back.
 It was chilling to see the small leak of oil still coming from the ship below giving reminder of the tragedy of what happened in paradise.
 Here you can learn more about the attack on Pearl Harbor and the subsequent entry of the United States of America into World War 2.

 Honouliuli National Monument is not yet open to the public.
 Honouliuli National Monument will tell the history of internment, martial law, and the experience of prisoners of war in Hawaii during World War 2.

 Maui is known for its 30 miles of beaches and one of the world’s most scenic drives, the Hana Highway.
 The Hana Highway was built in 1900 and is 64.4miles of pure torture for anyone with the slightest inclination of motion sickness.
 For those who can make it through the 617 switchbacks, 56 one lane bridges will find themselves in the quaint town of Hana and a short distance from the Seven Sacred Pools area of Haleakala National Park.